 With the Argentine superstar having surpassed the previous milestone of 85 goals in a calendar year, Goal.com takes a look at how Barcelona's No. 10 has done it.Gerd Muller must be sick of the sight of Lionel Messi.
 For the second time in the space of six months he has witnessed the diminutive attacker break one of his long-standing records.
 By the end of the 2011-12 season the 25 -year-old had surpassed the prolific German's tally of 67 goals in a campaign, and now he has seen his record of 85 goals in a calendar year shattered too.

-Muller recked up his record-breaking tally in just 60 matches for Bayern Munich and West Germany in 1972, while the Brazil icon, Pele, had previously sat in second place for most goals in a single year with his haul of 75 back in 1958.
-But then Messi nonchalantly swept past both of them in 2012.
+Muller netted on 85 occasions for Bayern Munich and West Germany in just 60 matches during 1972, while Brazil icon, Pele, had previously sat in second place for most goals in a single year with his haul of 75 back in 1958, before Messi nonchalantly swept past that figure last month.

 1 + 2 - January 4. vs Osasuna (h).
 Copa del Rey.
 (4-0).
 Started the year with a bang despite initially being confined to the bench with flu for this game.
 Scored twice in the second half after being introduced on the hour mark, the first a header and the second a wicked curling strike.

 3 + 4 - January 15. vs Real Betis (h).
 Primera Division.
 (4-2).
 After showing off his Ballon d'Or award to the Camp Nou crowd ahead of kickoff the diminutive Argentine lived up to the hype by finishing a fine team move in the first half and then adding a penalty late on.

 5, 6 + 7 - January 22. vs Malaga (a).
 Primera Division (4-1).
 Notched his first hat trick of 2012 courtesy of a precise header and two magical solo efforts in the second half.